LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/Apple Business Chat/apple-business-chat-overview.md

 isNew: false
 date: 2020-08-18 14:38:05 +0000
 ---
-## Introduction
+## Apple Business Chat Overview

 Apple Business Chat enables brands to help customers resolve issues, schedule appointments, and make purchases or payments all within the Message app.
-Brands can leverage the full iMessage framework to provide an integrated messaging experience that is branded, verified, encrypted and delightful.
-As Apple Business Chat’s premier partner, LivePerson has enabled +120 brands with Business Chat, helping them to easily connect with their customers.
+Brands can leverage the rich features of Apple’s platforms to provide an integrated messaging experience that is branded, verified, encrypted and delightful.
+LivePerson has enabled hundreds of brands with Business Chat, helping them to easily connect with their customers.
+Business Chat is supported by Apple devices running on iOS 11.3 and later or macOS 10.13.4 and later.

 ## Benefits of Apple Business Chat

-* **Expand your consumer reach** - As of January 2020, Apple hit **1.5 billion** active devices with ~80% of recent iPhones and iPads running iOS 13+.
-You can expand into a massive base of iOS users to offer true service and transactional use cases with a ‘Tango’ between automation and Live Agents.
+* **Expand your consumer reach** - As of January 2020, Apple hit **1.5 billion** active devices with ~80% of recent iPhones and iPads running iOS 14+.
+You can expand into a massive base of iOS users to offer true service and transactional use cases with a ‘Tango’ between automation and human agents.

 * **Easy to connect, always in touch** - Easy to start from a wide range of entry points and continue on the customer’s time across commerce and service flows.